natedugg/icapital-with-ai/README.md

 ## Overview
-Started working on this after [the non-AI experiment](https://github.com/natedugg/icapital-no-ai) at around 3:20pm on May 11, 2025.
-Stopped working on it a little before 5:30pm, with some time afterwards spent trying to get the Github repository situated.

-For this version, I used ChatGPT as an aide.
-I managed to include a lot more functionality than I did with the non-AI version, with some expected sacrifices in appearance.
+This repository contains my second attempt to complete the [iCapital Identity Team Engineer Challenge](https://gist.github.com/pm-builder/979dcf6300d4dff1cdfd2ee4808af091), which is supposed to be completed in two hours.
+My first attempt is [located here](https://github.com/natedugg/icapital-no-ai), and during this attempt, I did **not** employ the help of any kind of artificial intelligence.

+It turns out that without any help from AI, I ended up spending most of the allotted time in the setup / configuration phase, giving me very little time to actually build the required features.
+This inspired me to try again, but this time using ChatGPT.
+Turns out I was able to include a lot more functionality than I did with the non-AI version!

+After stopping work on the non-AI assisted attempt, I started this attempt at around 3:20pm the same day and stopped working on it around 5:30pm.
+I wanted to apply the same two hour constraint to this attempt to make it a fair comparison.

+**I understand that this was not what was requested, and that all of this might be disregarded in favor of the first attempt.
+That's ok.
+I'm just hoping that this gives you more insight into my capability as an engineer.**

 ## Vibes All Day!